run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/cluster.md

     ```

 !!!
 Tip
     Use the  `--dry-run` flag to gain an understanding of what is being installed before the actual installation.
-For more details see: [Understanding cluster access roles](../../../config/access-roles/).
+For more details see [Understanding cluster access roles](../../../config/access-roles/).

 ## Next Steps